3cky/mbusd/README.md

        -Y file
-              Enable RS-485 direction data direction control by writing '0' to file for transmitter enable and '1' to file for transmitter disable -P port
+              Enable RS-485 direction data direction control by writing '0' to file for transmitter enable and '1' to file for transmitter disable -A address
+             Specifies TCP address to bind (default 0.0.0.0).
+       -P port
               Specifies TCP port number (default 502).
        -C maxconn